Skip to content

 The Kaseya ransomware “double-embedded” outbreak: what does it mean for (re)insurers?

-As my colleagues and clients in the US enjoyed their extended July 4th break last weekend, news of Kaseya — a new ransomware attack — started to circulate across the news wires.
+As colleagues and clients in the US enjoyed their extended July 4th 2021 break, news of Kaseya — a ransomware attack — started to circulate across the news wires.
 Criminals seem to have waited for a strategically suitable time to launch their attack and chose an extended holiday weekend during which many IT departments would be reduced to skeleton crews and caught unprepared for the events that were to unfold.

 Ransomware is nothing new and as the ransomware trend has shifted from consumer to business over the past few years, IT departments supporting those businesses are constantly bracing themselves for the worst to happen.